Understanding Raw Footage: Raw Wedding Footage. What You're Really Asking For

 Why Customers Want Raw Footage

-The most common reasons people request raw footage are:
+The reasons people commonly request raw footage include:

 They want everything that was filmed.